Coronavirus FAQs

 Yes.
 Call your provider or clinic to see if a virtual visit will work for your care needs.

-If I go to the emergency room or a sick visit, can I bring someone with me?
+If I go to the ER or a sick visit, can I bring someone with me?

 Yes.
 Read the complete visitor restrictions.